franklinnazareno/design-project/README.md

 - Front-end Development (React Native)
 - UI / UX

-Feel free to explore, contribute, and enhance the pedestrian experience with us! 🌟
+Feel free to explore the pedestrian experience with us! 🌟